darkoverlordofdata/Examples_Cocoa/README.md

 # Cocoa Examples

 Use Objective-c for GUI programming.
-No Gorm or Xcode required - everything is built usinga a text editor and command line.
+No Gorm required - everything is built using just a text editor and command line.

 VSCode config included, use ctrl-shift-B to build, F5 to debug using CodeLLDB plugin.